WiIIiam278/HuskSync/docs/Data-Snapshot-API.md

     - `DataSnapshot.Packed` is a snapshot that has had its data serialized into a byte map.
 This snapshot is ready to be saved in the database or set to Redis.
     - `DataSnapshot.Unpacked` is a snapshot that has been unpacked from a `DataSnapshot.Packed` object.
 You can get, set, and manipulate data from these snapshots.
 * Most of the time, you won't need to worry about this, as HuskSync typically deals with `Unpacked` snapshots.
 However, if you need to convert between the two (e.g., if you wish to copy the snapshot), you can use the `HuskSyncAPI#packSnapshot(DataSnapshot.Unpacked)` and `HuskSyncAPI#unpackSnapshot(DataSnapshot.Packed)` methods.
+* The editor method `HuskSyncAPI#editPackedSnapshot(DataSnapshot.Packed, Consumer<DataSnapshot.Unpacked>)` additionally provides a utility for unpacking, editing, then repacking a packed `DataSnapshot` object.

 <details>
 <summary>Code Example &mdash; Packing and unpacking snapshots</summary>